Dauphin County assistance programs.

 - Heating and utility bills - They may be able to provide help to pay an utility or heating bill, and they also work with local utility and power companies to coordinate their assistance programs.

 - Travel assistance - Transportation to appointment and other support.

 - Other faith based services may also be able to assist low income families, and read more on rent help from churches.

 Neighborhood Center of the United Methodist Church - Programs offered include child and day care, after-school programs, a clothing bank, summer camp, meal programs, homework assistance, prescription eyeglasses for adults and food and grocery distribution.
 Find additional programs that may be offered by from churches.
-Click here.
-Or dial 717.233.6541
+Read more on how churches are providing help, or dial 717.233.6541

 Rent, security deposits, and housing - If you are faced with an eviction, need funds to pay rent or security deposits, or if you are homeless, then a number of non-profits specialize in housing assistance.
 Thousands of Dauphin County Pennsylvania residents receive emergency rental assistance every year.
 Find more on the resources offered in the Harrisburg area.

 Helping Hands is a ministry located at 101 North Cameron Street in Harrisburg, PA 17101.
 They provide referrals to financial aid.
 Other services include free clothing for work or school (for students), personal hygiene items, and food.
 Dial (717) 221-0490.

 Pathstone is a non-profits that supports individuals all across Pennsylvania and Dauphin County.
 Assistance is for migrants, the working poor, and others facing a crisis.
 Resources include food, nutritional assistance, rent help, emergency shelter, security deposit assistance, mortgage assistance and funds for utility or heating bills.
 All assistance is one time cash grants only.
 1625 N. Front Street, Harrisburg, Pennsylvania 17102, dial 610-925-5600.